 Cllr.
 Barnard was born in Barnsley and his family have lived in the area for many years; his father worked in the coal industry and his mother was a teacher.
 Currently self-employed he has previously held managerial positions with several local businesses.
 A natural sceptic, he is unwilling to embrace every passing fashion and will be amongst the first to challenge schemes which are unworkable, inefficient, un-scientific or just plain daft.

-A member of the Conservative Party since 1983 he was elected to the Council in 2006 and re-elected with an increased majority in 2010 and re-elected for a third time in 2014.
+A member of the Conservative Party since 1983 he was elected to the Council in 2006 and re-elected with an increased majority in 2010, re-elected for a third time in 2014 and again in 2018.
 Recognising that innovations are not always improvements he supports local people in their efforts to preserve the traditional character of their communities and the rural way of life.

 He includes golf among his hobbies but says his handicap is the way he plays!